Arcadia-Science/prehgt/README.md

 For more scientific details about the preHGT, see [this pub](TODO: add doi link).

 We're not picky about capitalization; choose whatever feels right to you (prehgt, preHGT) and feel free to capitalizate at the beginning of a sentence if it brings you joy (PreHGT).

-## Overview of the pipeline

-The preHGT pipeline combines compositional scans, pangenome inference, and BLAST-based searches.
-For the interpretation of the BLAST results, we took advantage of a rich literature of BLAST-based HGT predictor indices and re-implemented many with the goal of providing the most information possible from one BLAST run with a single tool.
-To reduce overall run times, the pipeline employs clustering heuristics, including construction of a genus-level pangenome to reduce query size and searches against a clustered database to reduce database size.
-To reduce false positives, we included multiple screens for contamination based on similarity to database matches, position of gene in the contiguous sequence, and homolog presence in closely related genomes.

-TODO: add pipeline overview DAG/figure.
-TODO: add tools/algorithms that are used

 ## Quick Start